*In commercial collaboration with Haaga-Helia, the business-orientated university of applied sciences in Helsinki.

 #4 Attach before you submit

-Make sure you attached all the required documents to your application so that the university is able to process it.
+Make sure you attach all the required documents to your application so that the university is able to process it.
 For example, copies of your high school diploma or SAT test result are often required.

 Take your time, proofread and preferably ask someone to comment on your application before you press submit.